Undergraduate Admissions

 Applicants who wish to petition must submit the following to the Admissions Petition Committee:

-1. Admission petition form/essay explaining previous performance, what changes have been made to ensure success at Idaho State University and general educational goals.
+- Admission petition form/essay explaining previous performance, what changes have been made to ensure success at Idaho State University, and general educational goals.

-3. Letters of support from counselors, teachers, etc. are encouraged but not required.
+- Letters of support from counselors, teachers, etc., are encouraged but not required.

-Admission petitions are reviewed by the Admission Petition Committee chaired by a representative of the Office of Admissions.
-The committee consists of at least five other members representing faculty, First Year Transition, Office of the Registrar, the Athletics Department, Disability Services, College of Technology, TRiO Student Services, or START program.
+Admission petitions are reviewed by the Admission Petition Committee, chaired by a representative of the Office of Admissions.
+The committee comprises at least five other members representing faculty, First Year Transition, Office of the Registrar, the Athletics Department, Disability Services, College of Technology, TRiO Student Services, or START program.
 Completed petitions are usually reviewed within one month.

-Re-Applying for Admission - Applicants not meeting requirements to be granted conditional admission have the opportunity to re-apply to the university after they complete the recommendations of the admission petition committee, if given.
-This may include completing 14 or more transferable semester hours (credits) with a 2.0 cumulative GPA at a regionally accredited college or university or completing the START program.
+Re-Applying for Admission - Applicants not meeting the requirements to be granted conditional admission have the opportunity to re-apply to the university after they complete the recommendations of the admission petition committee if given.
+This may include completing 14 or more transferable semester hours (credits) with a 2.0 cumulative GPA at an institutionally accredited college or university or completing the START program.
 An applicant may choose to complete either of these, even if not recommended by the admission petition committee.

 Admission Deferment Policy